 This video is available in different languages

-Strong evidence shows that exposure to smoke harms babies, and that smoking during pregnancy and after birth increases the risk of SIDS.
-The link between SIDS and smoking is strong even when parents smoke away from their baby.
+Exposure to smoke and smoking harms babies, and smoking during pregnancy and after birth increases the risk of SUDI.
+The link between SUDI and smoking is strong even when parents smoke away from their baby.

-This video explains that one important precaution you can take against SIDS is keeping the smokes outside and away from your baby all the time, not just when baby’s sleeping.
+This video explains that one important precaution you can take against SUDI is smoking outside and away from your baby all the time, not just when baby is sleeping.
 The video also includes tips on safe sleeping, sleeping baby on back, sleeping baby at the end of the cot, avoiding a flat head and sleeping arrangements.

-You might also like to check out our illustrated guide to preventing SIDS.
+You might also like to check out our illustrated guide to reducing SUDI and SIDS risk.